neontribe/my-best-life/content/services/we-rise-mentoring.md

 organisation: We Rise
 title: Mentoring
 shortDescription: One-to-one career mentoring
+image:
+  image: img/we-rise-mentoring.jpg
+  imageAlt: A group of young people and mentors
 description: >-
   Weekly one-to-one on-line mentoring from professional volunteers to support your careers journey and personal development.
 We Rise mentors helps you